CMS-29/cloudflare-ddns-agent/README.md

     Then go to Details, and name it ```Cloudflare DDNS Agent```
 6. Select ```Install Service```
 7. Go to services and start the service.

+## Customising the Config

+The sample config will, by default:
+- Not use the Cloudflare Proxy
+- Will check for updates every 2 mins (120 seconds)
+- Will set the TTL on the record to 2 mins (120 seconds)

+Change this however you want.

+- The cloudflare proxy settings is a binary switch, that's ```true``` for enabled and ```false``` for disabled.
+- The Update Frequency is either binary or numerical.
+Set it to x seconds for the number of seconds between updates, or set it to ```false``` to disable the auto-update.
+    - Disabling the update frequency means that the program will run the update once, then the program will exit successfully.
+If running as a service, make sure when installing that you set the ```Exit``` action to stop the service, otherwise NSSM will assume that the program crashed and it will loop.
+- The TTL is numerical, set it to x seconds for the number of seconds to live.